 Congratulations!
 You peed on a stick and two lines appeared.
 What’s next?
+Here’s how to survive your Bay Area pregnancy and beyond.

-Call your insurance company (and start saving)
+Call your insurance company about your pregnancy (and start saving)

 While you’re on the phone with them find out how to get a breast pump.
 Legislation by the Obama administration means your insurance company must cover the cost of one.
 It’s quite likely they’ll say you can’t get the ball rolling until 30 days before your due date so mark your calendar.
 This piece of equipment is essential if you plan on working and breastfeeding.